dan3805/traefikv2apps/README.md

 cd /opt/apps && sudo $(command -v bash) install.sh
 ```
-You will some pre- installations,
+You will some pre-installations,
-After this it's open a layout with sections
+After this it will open a layout with sections

 Just type the name of the section,
 Under the sections are the apps